Skip to main content

 Verify:

-In CI or an AI coding agent, you can skip cargo-ai login entirely and set the token via the CARGO_API_TOKEN environment variable — it takes precedence over saved credentials: export CARGO_API_TOKEN=<your-api-token>.
+In CI, or in an AI coding agent that already has a token, you can skip cargo-ai login entirely and set the token via the CARGO_API_TOKEN environment variable — it takes precedence over saved credentials: export CARGO_API_TOKEN=<your-api-token>.

 3. Scaffold a workspace